-- 1. Isolation of DNA from bacteria, plant and animal tissue
+- 1. Ames test for mutagenic agents

-- 2. Separation of DNA by Agarose gel electrophoresis.
+- 2. Isolation of bacteriophage from sewage water

 - 3. Bacterial Conjugation Demonstration

 - 4. Estimation of DNA by DPA method.

 - 5. Estimation of RNA by Orcinol method.

-- 6. Extraction and estimation of protein from plant and animal tissues.
+- 6. Extraction and estimation of protein from plant animal tissues.

-- 7. Separation of protein by SDS- PAGE
+- 7. Separation of protein by SDS-PAGE